arindam0310018/06-June-2022-DevOps__Sneak-Peek-On-Gleek/README.md

-# SNEAK PEEK ON GLEEK IN DEVOPS.
+# SNEAK PEEK ON GLEEK IN DEVOPS

 Greetings my fellow Technology Advocates and Specialists.